I'VE BEEN VICTIMISED FOR RAISING CONCERNS

 All acts of victimisation against whistleblowers are a breach of your employment rights.

 Working out if you are being victimised can sometimes be difficult to judge.
-You might find yourself in a situation where managers or co-workers are unhappy, disappointed or even angry about your decision to blow the whistle.

 There is no formal list of what is considered victimisation but here are some examples: